Sallam ibn Mishkam: Debate with Muhammad

 When Muhammad arrived in Medina in 622, he was eager to convince the local Jewish tribes that he was a prophet like the ones in their own Scriptures.
-Two Muslim converts, Maaz ibn Jabal and Bishr ibn al-Baraa, urged Sallam to become a Muslim: “When we were pagans, you used to pray for the Prophet’s help to defeat us and warn us that he was coming, and you described him to us.”
-Sallam, like the majority of Jews, was unimpressed by Muhammad’s claims.
-He replied that Muhammad “has brought us nothing we recognize and he is not [the Messiah] about whom we used to tell you.”
+Two Muslim converts, Muadh ibn Jabal and Bishr ibn al-Baraa, urged Sallam to become a Muslim: “When we were pagans, you used to pray for the Prophet’s help to defeat us and warn us that he was coming, and you described him to us.”
+Sallam was unimpressed by Muhammad’s claims.
+He replied that Muhammad “has brought us nothing we recognize and he is not the one about whom we used to tell you.”

 Sallam was among the rabbis who debated with Muhammad.
 On one occasion, he asked: “Is it true that [the Qur’an] is the truth from God?
 For our part, we cannot see that it is arranged as the Torah is.”
 Muhammad protested that the Qur’an could be found in the Torah and that neither man nor jinn could have forged it; and the Jews challenged him: “Bring down to us from Heaven a book that will clearly demonstrate its identity [by its similarity to the Torah], otherwise we will produce one like [the Qur’an].”
-When no answers to their serious questions were forthcoming, the Jews began to tease Muhammad with facetious questions such as “How did God begin?” and easy ones to which he gave a non-traditional answer, such as “How many plagues did God send on Egypt?”
+When no answers to their serious questions were forthcoming, the Jews began to tease Muhammad with facetious questions such as “How did God begin?” and easy ones to which he gave a non-traditional answer, such as “How many plagues did God send on Egypt?”.
 Sallam apparently had a great talent for asking annoying questions and creating confusion “so as to confound the truth with falsehood.”

 In late 623 or early 624 the Jews made a formal statement of their joint unbelief in Muhammad’s mission.
 Sallam and three friends asked: “Do you follow the religion of Abraham and believe in the Torah and testify that it is the truth from God?”
 Muhammad replied: “Certainly,” but added that the Jews had “added to the Scriptures, and broken its Covenant, and hidden what you were ordered to publish.
 I dissociate myself from your additions.”
 Sallam and his friends replied: “We hold by this Torah and we live according to its guidance and the truth.
 We do not believe in you and we will not follow you.”